shashank181034/TaskoneElevatelabs/README.md

 ### Screenshot 3: RST-ACK Response (Closed Port)
 This shows that some devices responded with a TCP Reset (RST), which indicates the scanned port is closed.

+> ⚠️ All IP addresses shown are part of a local, private test network (`192.168.31.0/24`).
+No public or sensitive data is exposed.